Pleasanton, California

 Price bands as of 2026.
 Single-family inventory in the downtown core and the established neighbourhoods (Vintage Hills, Birdland, Val Vista) typically runs $1.5M to $2.5M, with the prime walk-to-Main blocks pushing higher.
 East-side master-planned single-family (Sycamore Heights and adjacent post-2000 tracts) typically runs $1.8M to $3.0M depending on tract, sub-association, and lot size.
 Ruby Hill estate inventory runs roughly $3M to $8M depending on lot, view, and finish level, with the top of the gated-community market well above that.
 Condos and townhomes across the city run roughly $800K to $1.3M depending on age, HOA, and Mello-Roos exposure.
 The competitive dynamic in the strong half of Pleasanton in 2026 behaves very similarly to the strongest Cupertino sub-markets, at a slightly lower price tier and with stronger Russian and Eastern European buyer presence in recent inflows.

 The Mello-Roos and HOA arithmetic, before you write the offer.
 The east-side master-planned tracts built in the late 1990s and 2000s commonly carry an active Community Facilities District bond.
-Mello-Roos in Pleasanton typically runs $3,000 to $6,000 per year on top of the standard 1.25 percent California property tax, sometimes higher on newer or larger homes.
+Mello-Roos varies tract to tract on top of the standard 1.25% California property tax, so pull the current annual levy for the specific parcel and add it to carrying cost.
 The older central and downtown-area neighbourhoods (Birdland, Val Vista, Vintage Hills, the downtown core itself) were generally built before the CFD era and typically do not carry Mello-Roos, which is part of why per-square-foot prices in those areas can run higher even on older inventory.
 Ruby Hill layers a high monthly HOA structure on top of (depending on phase) Mello-Roos and depending on phase a country-club membership obligation.
-Combined monthly carrying cost in Ruby Hill (HOA plus 1/12 of annual Mello-Roos, before any optional club dues) frequently runs $600 to $1,200 per month on top of mortgage and property tax.
-The disclosures show up on the preliminary title report and in the HOA package; the common mistake is discovering them in escrow after the offer is accepted, by which point the monthly housing math has already moved against you.
+Combined monthly carrying cost in Ruby Hill (HOA plus 1/12 of the annual Mello-Roos levy, before any optional club dues) varies by phase and parcel, so pull the HOA package and the parcel's current Mello-Roos levy and add both to carrying cost.
+The current Mello-Roos levy is shown on the county property tax bill and disclosed in the seller Mello-Roos Notice of Special Tax, while the preliminary title report shows only that the recorded special-tax lien and its formula exist, and the HOA carrying cost is in the HOA package; the common mistake is discovering these in escrow after the offer is accepted, by which point the monthly housing math has already moved against you.
 We confirm the exact CFD line items and read the full HOA package in writing before recommending any east-side or Ruby Hill offer.

 Inspection patterns in Pleasanton cluster sharply by era of construction.
 The honest list of things that come up often: